jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/pay.md

 * Through the [`isTerminalOf`](/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/modifiers/isterminalof.md) modifier, this transaction reverts if this terminal is not one of the project's terminals.
 * The function accepts ETH.
 The transaction reverts if receives ETH but the terminal's token type isn't ETH.
 * The resulting function overrides a function definition from the [`IJBPaymentTerminal`](/api/interfaces/ijbpaymentterminal.md) interface.
-* The function doesn't return anything.
+* The function returns the number of tokens minted for the beneficiary, as a fixed point number with 18 decimals.

 #### Body